rpcme/aws-mchp-cryptoauth-workshop/lab1_windows.md

 6. Ensure the first checkbox is checked and deselect the second checkbox.

    _**Note**: The reason for deselecting the second checkbox is the possibility of having multiple compiler versions on your system.
-Deselecting the checkbox ensures the removal of any possible collusion._
+Deselecting the checkbox ensures the removal of any possible collision._

    ![Step 5](workshop-images/xc32_win_5.PNG)